Chicago Style Workout 18: Hyphens, Part 2

 tenure-track

-7. Noun + noun compounds that indicate two functions (that is, both nouns are equal) are always hyphenated.
+7. Compounds consisting of a noun plus a noun and indicating two functions (that is, both nouns are equal) are always hyphenated.

 writer-director